Pot o' Gold (film)

-Pot o' Gold is a 1941 American romantic musical comedy film starring James Stewart and Paulette Goddard, directed by George Marshall, and based on the radio series Pot o' Gold.
-The film was released April 3, 1941, eight months before the NBC radio series came to an end.
+Pot o' Gold is a 1941 American romantic musical comedy film starring James Stewart and Paulette Goddard, directed by George Marshall, and based on the NBC radio series Pot o' Gold.
+The film was released by United Artists on April 3, 1941, eight months before the aforementioned NBC radio series came to an end.
 Paulette Goddard's singing voice was dubbed by Vera Van.
 The film was known as The Golden Hour in the United Kingdom.